What’s new slides¶

 Documentation that is rendered on docs.typo3.org often comes with several versions.
 In the official documentation, each corresponds to a major TYPO3 version, for example 9.5.

 You can see this in the URL, for example:

 /m/typo3/reference-coreapi/master/en-us/is documentation for the latest version of TYPO3 that has not been released as LTS yet.

 /m/typo3/reference-coreapi/9.5/en-us/corresponds to TYPO3 version 9.5.

-The version is also displayed along with the title, for example:
+The version is also displayed along with the title.

-You can jump to a different version of the manual by clicking on Related Links on the bottom of the menu, see Version Selector.
+You can jump to a different version of the manual by clicking on the version selector under the title.

 We recently changed how we link across manuals.
 You will now be directed to the same version (and not the latest - as before) when you are reading documentation and come across a link to another manual.